mysterymath/lcc6502/README.md

 * [ ] Develop all necesary NMOS vs CMOS acceptance tests.
 * [ ] Develop C standard acceptance tests.
 * [ ] Organize known design considerations (knowns).
+* [ ] Collect new design considerations from Implementation Defined Behavior and the desired behavior of the acceptance tests.
 * [ ] Collect design questions (unknowns) to be answered by design spikes.

 ## For More Details